robashton/robashton/README.md

 I did however write the opinionated OTP bindings for Purescript ([Pinto](https://github.com/id3as/purescript-erl-pinto)) that we and others use across our products, ditto the bindings for Cowboy ([Stetson](https://github.com/id3as/purescript-erl-stetson)), as well as as various other things across that ecosystem, but those are hosted by work cos they're for work.

 I use Github for work, so most of my commits are work related.
-My spare time is spend doing things that isn't work, so doesn't (these days) end up producing things for this site.
+My spare time is spent doing things that isn't work, so doesn't (these days) end up producing things for this site.
 I'm okay with that.